digitalmaster/MongoCMS/README.md

 ### Editing Changes
 MongoCMS currently supports full CRUD operations on Collections and Documents.
-Simply select or create a document in document list on left then begin making inline edits.
-To save changes simple blur (click outisde of inputs).
+Simply select or create a document in document list on left then begin making in-line edits.
+To save changes simple blur (click outside of inputs).

+### Special keys
+The UI will optionally recognize and display certain root keys if they exist

+- **created**: will display relative in collection list
+- **views**: will display view count in collection list
+- **title**: will use this instead of id string in collection list titles

+### Keyboard Shortcuts
+- **Full Screen Ace Editor**: CMD + Shift + F

 ## TODO next